Trust types and codes

 Registered education savings plan (RESP) trusts

-If an RESP trust held non-qualified investments during the tax year, you have to complete and file a T3 return to calculate the taxable income from-non-qualified investments, determined under subsection 146.1(5) of the Act.
+If an RESP trust held non-qualified investments during the tax year, you have to file a T3 return to calculate the taxable income from-non-qualified investments, determined under subsection 146.1(5) of the Act.
 If the trust is reporting capital gains or losses, it has to report the full amount (that is, 100%) on line 1 of the T3 return.

 -